shovon/hyperguard/README.md

 The core idea of Valentina is that you create a `Validator`, and you can compose multiple such `Validator`s to define an elaborate validation rule.

-Additonally, the correct type can be inferred from the `Validator`.
+Additonally, the correct type can even be inferred from the `Validator`, using `InferType`.

 ```typescript
 import { object, string, number, InferType } from "valentina";